2006–07 Michigan State Spartans men's ice hockey season: Recruiting

-Season
+Season summary

 Regular season

-Entering the season, Michigan State was ranked in the top 5, coming off of their best postseason performance in years.
+Entering the season, Michigan State was ranked in the top five, coming off of their best postseason performance in years.
 While the team had lost several players to graduation, they received great contributions from a cadre of sophomore players.
-While the line formed by Justin Abdelkader, Tim Crowder and Tim Kennedy proved to be a potent combination, it was in goal where Bryan Lerg proved to be just as, if not more, integral to the fortunes of the Spartans.
+While the line formed by Justin Abdelkader, Tim Crowder and Tim Kennedy proved to be a potent combination, it was in goal where Jeff Lerg proved to be just as, if not more, integral to the fortunes of the Spartans.

 MSU had a mediocre start to the season, sometimes living up to their ranking an other times not.
 Much of this was a result of Lerg's inconsistent play, however, with only freshman Bobby Jarosz as a backup, Rick Comley decided to let his starting goalie play through the struggles.
 By Thanksgiving, MSU had a decent record and had performed well against other ranked teams.
 The College Hockey Showcase put the Spartans on the road against two strong WCHA clubs.
 They lost the first game against #1 Minnesota and then fell in the second game to defending national champion, Wisconsin.
 Though their ranking wasn't harmed too badly by the sweep, the Spartans were now sitting at .500 and could ill-afford many more like performances if they wanted to keep their NCAA hopes alive.

 The team finished out the next few weeks with a winning mark, though hardly looked like world-beaters against a pair of weak conference opponents.
 After returning from the winter break, however, The Spartans looked like a renewed team.
 They kicked off the second half of their season by capturing the Great Lakes Invitational, which included downing hated rival Michigan in the championship.
 After splitting with a top-ranked Miami squad, The Spartans didn't lose for over a month.
 That stretch of good hockey helped raise the team up to #6 in the polls and put them in a prime position for the tournament.
 Unfortunately, the team's offense faltered at the end of the regular season and MSU dropped four of their last five games.